Sleuthkit Apprentice picoCTF 2022 Solution

 Learn more

-A disk image (like .img) is a sector-by-sector copy of a storage device.
-It captures not just the visible files but also the filesystem metadata, slack space, deleted file remnants, and unallocated clusters.
-Working with an image rather than the live device is important - it preserves evidence integrity and allows repeated analysis without altering the source.
+A disk image is a sector-by-sector copy of a storage device.
+It captures not just the visible files but also filesystem metadata, slack space, and deleted file remnants.
+Working with an image rather than the live device preserves evidence integrity and allows repeated analysis.

 Learn more